open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **Status**: [Experimental](../document-status.md)

-Views SHOULD support being configured with a cardinality limit to be applied to all aggregators not configured by a specific view, specified via `MetricReader` configuration.

-View configuration SHOULD support applying per-aggregation cardinality limits.

-The cardinality limit is taken as an exact, hard limit on the number of data points that can be written per collection, per aggregation.
+SDKs SHOULD support being configured with a cardinality limit.
+A cardinality limit is the hard limits on the number of data points that can be written per collection, per aggregation.

-Each aggregation configured view MUST NOT output more than the configured `aggregation_cardinality_limit` number of data points per period.
+#### Configuration

-The RECOMMENDED default aggregation cardinality limit is 2000.
+The cardinality limit for an aggregation is defined one of three ways:

+1. A [view](#view) with criteria matching the instrument an aggregation is created for has an `aggregation_cardinality_limit` value defined for the stream, that value SHOULD be used.
+2. If there is no matching view, but the `MetricReader` defines a default cardinality limit value based on the instrument an aggregation is created for, that value SHOULD be used.
+3. If none of the previous values are deinfed, the default value of 2000 SHOULD be used.

+#### Overflow attribute

 An overflow attribute set is defined, containing a single attribute `otel.metric.overflow` having (boolean) value `true`, which is used to